SyedHuzaifa12/IPL_DataAnalysis/README.md

 ## 📜 License

-This project is intended for **learning, research, and academic use**.
+This project is intended for **learning, research, & academic use**.